belighted/website/content/process/design_sprint.en.md

 slug: design_sprint
 title: Design Sprint
 subtitle: Test your idea
+intro: Take Your Software Idea from Paper to Prototype in just 5 Days.
+The result is a non-functional clickable prototype that you can use to gather feedback & test your assumptions.
-short_description: Let’s spend one intense week during which we will define and design (UX) together a customer-validated clickable prototype of your product.
+description: Let’s spend one intense week during which we will define and design (UX) together a customer-validated clickable prototype of your product.
 objective: Clickable prototype
 duration: 1 week